LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

 ### Build attack navigator

-In the cloned submodule directory, `attack-navigator`, run `npm ci` to install dependencies
+First make sure all the submodules are cloned as well `git submodule update --init`, then in the cloned submodule directory enter the `nav-app` folder and run `npm ci` to install dependencies

-Then run `npm run build -- --deploy-url /attack-navigator/ --base-href /attack-navigator/ --configuration production --aot=false --build-optimizer=false` to build the navigator
+Then run `npm run build '--' --deploy-url /attack-navigator/ --base-href /attack-navigator/ --configuration production --aot=false --build-optimizer=false` to build the navigator

 ### Client